track-asia/trackasia-native/platform/ios/platform/macos/docs/guides/For Style Authors.md

 ## Applying your style

-You set an `MLNMapView` object’s style either in code, by setting the `MLNMapView.styleURL` property, or in Interface Builder, by setting the “Style URL” inspectable.
+You set an `MGLMapView` object’s style either in code, by setting the `MGLMapView.styleURL` property, or in Interface Builder, by setting the “Style URL” inspectable.
 The URL must point to a local or remote style JSON file.
 The style JSON file format is defined by the
 [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-style-spec/).
 This